 The Victorinox Fibrox gets top marks in professional reviews for sliding through tough-skinned squash and easily butchering chickens with a minimum of effort on the cook's part.
 On the more delicate side, it evenly slices tomatoes and dices onions without crushing.
-Quite a few professional chefs weigh in at consumer review sites like Amazon.com and Cooking.com, saying that this is the knife they use both at home and at work.
-They say it performs as well as pricier knives, but they don't have to worry about losing it, leaving it lying around, or beating the heck out of it since it can be so easily and cheaply replaced.
-It is dishwasher safe, although most reviewers don't recommend putting knives in the dishwasher as it can affect their performance.
-A few again point to the low price, saying they like the convenience of tossing it in the dishwasher and even if they have to replace it every year.
+Quite a few professional chefs weigh in at consumer review sites like Amazon.com and ChefsCatalog.com, saying that this is the knife they use both at home and at work because it performs as well as pricier knives, but they don't have to worry about losing it, leaving it lying around, or beating the heck out of it since it can be so easily and cheaply replaced.
+Victorinox is dishwasher safe, although most reviewers don't recommend putting knives in the dishwasher as it can affect their performance.
+A few again point to the low price, saying they like the convenience of tossing it in the dishwasher even if they have to replace it every year.

-As we said, finding the best chef's knife was a close call and either of our runners up -- the Wusthof Classic 8-Inch Cook's Knife (Est. $130), or the Global G-2 8inch Chef's Knife (Est. $100) -- would also be a worthy addition to your kitchen -- although both come in at a higher price point.
+As we said, finding the best chef's knife was a close call and either of our runners up -- the Wusthof Classic 8-Inch Cook's Knife (Est. $130), or the Global G-2 8inch Chef's Knife (Est. $70) -- would also be a worthy addition to your kitchen -- although both come in at higher price points.

 The Wusthof Classic is a very popular knife, reported as very sturdy and better for heavier jobs such as cutting up poultry and slicing through shellfish.
 Reviewers say it performs any task beautifully, and maintains its sharpness well.
 The one downside to all this sturdiness is that it's heavier, so plenty of owners prefer the lighter, easier to heft Victorinox.
 Still, the Wusthof comes out on top in at least one professional roundup, although it was not compared to the Victorinox in that review.
 In other roundups the two are practically neck and neck, with the Victorinox usually coming out ahead due to price.

-It was the Best Reviewed chef's knife the last time we updated this report, and the Global G-2 8-inch Chef's Knife is still a darn good knife, say reviewers.
+It has been our Best Reviewed chef's knife in the past, and the Global G-2 8-inch Chef's Knife is still a darn good knife, say reviewers.
 It gets slightly lower ratings from users for its smaller, tapered handle, which some -- particularly men -- complain is too small for their hands and hence not comfortable for long cooking sessions.
 However, in cutting performance, it gets absolute top rankings in professional tests and from owners.
 Reports say it cuts through carrots and potatoes effortlessly, yet cleanly makes thin slices through tomatoes and onions.
 The edge retains sharpness very well and for long periods, and it's said to be very easy to hone and sharpen.
 It's also an absolutely beautiful knife with its one-piece, stainless steel construction.

 All three of these knives come with a lifetime warranty.
 Serious cooks love the Victorinox Fibrox, but they also highly recommend it for beginners, calling it a good knife for learning since there's little cash outlay.
 Try it, they say, and when you hone your knife skills, perhaps you'll want to splurge on one of the others mentioned above.